Working with a freelance web designer can be a great experience if you're using the right tools.

 Using the right software tools to manage a web design project is critical.
 Great tools make it super easy for a freelancer and their client to manage the project, communicate effectively, and produce a great website.
 They'll improve your working relationship and ultimately speed up the entire process.

-The web design tools were going to cover in this article will improve the workflow between you and your web designer.
-You will both be able to work together more efficiently – and dare we say have some fun along the way.
+The web design tools we are going to cover in this article will improve the workflow between you and your web designer.
+You will both be able to work together more efficiently –and dare we say have some fun along the way.

 Best of all, they all come with a robust free plan and are cross-platform.
-That means whether your Windows or Mac, iPhone or Android – it doesn’t matter.
-They’ll work.
+That means whether you're on Windows or Mac, iPhone or Android –it doesn't matter.
+They will work.

 So, let's get started.

 Hate email?
 Then you're going to love Slack.

 Slack is an easy to use yet powerful messaging tool.
 It gives you the power of email but combines it with an instant messaging platform.

 The result is a headache-free way to talk back and forth about your project with your freelance web designer.

 Businesses of all types across the US have started using it to communicate internally.
 It’s especially popular in Silicon Valley.
 Once you use Slack, it's easy to see why.